 Oxalates, phytate, and tannins present in Kale may be harmful in high amounts.
-Excessive intake, therefore, interferes in many physiological pathways and absorption of beneficial nutrients (16).
+Excessive intake, therefore, interferes in many physiological pathways and the absorption of beneficial nutrients (16).

 2. Thallium accumulation

-Kale possesses the property to accumulate thallium in contaminated soil which can be can be a serious danger for food chains however, transfer of thallium into kale decreases with the time (17).
+Kale possesses the property to accumulate thallium in contaminated soil which can be can be a serious danger for food chains however, transfer of thallium into kale decreases with time (17).

 Healthy Recipes of Kale